OU-Libraries/cdm-util-scripts/README.md

 * A match mode, either `object` or `page`
 * A FromThePage user slug
 * A FromThePage project label
-* A CSV mapping field data CSV column names to CONTENTdm collection field nicknames
+* A CSV mapping FromThePage field labels to CONTENTdm collection field nicknames
 * An output file name

 and outputs a JSON file containing field data from FromThePage project for use with [cdm-catcher](https://github.com/wastatelibrary/cdm-catcher)'s `edit` action.